canonical/ubuntu-core-docs/docs/reference/assertions/system-user.md

 Ubuntu Core has been designed to operate without users, or with the [Ubuntu SSO](https://login.ubuntu.com/) user created by `console-conf`when the device first boots.

-Some systems suppress _console-conf_ and its user creation, and on those systems, the `system-user` [assertion](/reference/assertions/index) permits the creation of local system users on specific devices by their associated [Brand store](/explanation/stores/dedicated-snap-store).
+Some systems suppress _console-conf_ and its user creation, and on those systems, the `system-user` {ref}`assertion <ref-index_assertions>` permits the creation of local system users on specific devices by their associated {ref}`Brand store <ref-dedicated-snap-store_dedicated-snap-store>`.

-To create a system user on these systems,  the `system-user` [assertion](/reference/assertions/index), described on this page, needs to be embedded within a file called `auto-import.assert` that’s added to the system via the root directory of a removable USB storage device.
-For more details, see [System user](/how-to-guides/manage-ubuntu-core/add-a-system-user).
+To create a system user on these systems,  the `system-user` {ref}`assertion <ref-index_assertions>`, described on this page, needs to be embedded within a file called `auto-import.assert` that’s added to the system via the root directory of a removable USB storage device.
+For more details, see {ref}`System user <how-to-guides-manage-ubuntu-core-add-a-system-user>`.

-See [System user](/how-to-guides/manage-ubuntu-core/add-a-system-user) for further details on creating a system user.
+See {ref}`System user <how-to-guides-manage-ubuntu-core-add-a-system-user>` for further details on creating a system user.

 ## System-user assertion fields